zebrunner/carina/docs/automation/mobile.md

     }
 ```

-Inside every test Carina operates with an abstract base page using CustomTypePageFactory and substitutes it by the real implementation based on the desired capabilities in _config.properties etc.
+Inside every test, Carina operates with an abstract base page using CustomTypePageFactory and substitutes it by the real implementation based on the desired capabilities in _config.properties etc.

 **Example:**
 ```